 Trial Advocacy Competition

 LW 805; 1-2 hours.
-Open to students who have participated in an inter-law school trial competition.
-Students who participate as advocates may receive one hour credit for each competition.
-Students who only participate as witnesses may also receive credit, but may not earn more than one hour of credit throughout their law school careers.
-Participants must develop a substantial trial notebook for the competition.
+Open to students who have participated in an inter-law-school trial competition.
+Students who participate as advocates may receive one hour credit for each competition, for a total of two credits during law school.
+Students who only participate as witnesses may also receive credit, but may not earn more than one hour of credit for being a witness during law school as well as one hour of credit for participating as an advocate, if applicable.
+To receive any credit, participants must develop a substantial trial notebook for the competition.
 Credit, no-credit.

 Tribal Court Practice